Advertiser Disclosure

 Information Services

 ATL has over 70 guest service representatives throughout the airport.
-They can be identified by their dark suits with lime green vests.
-Many are situated at the main west crossover to assist with advice on flights, hotels, and onward travel.
+They can be identified by their dark suits and lime-green vests.
+Many are at the main west crossover to assist with advice on flights, hotels, and onward travel.
+Information centers are also available in the arrivals areas of both terminals.

 Children’s Play Areas

-There are no dedicated children’s play areas (although it’s apparently in the works), but there are interesting sights that could entertain the kids, such as a model train exhibition at the entrance of concourse T and a 33-foot long Yangchuanosaurus dinosaur skeleton.
+There are no dedicated children’s play areas, but there are interesting sights that could entertain the kids, such as a model train exhibition at the entrance of concourse T, and the forest walk in the underground walkway between concourses A and B.

 Baby Facilities

-There are 10 private nursing pods in ATL with an electric outlet for pumps and a diaper-changing table.
-These are located at:
+There are several private nursing pods around the airport, each with an electrical outlet for pumps and a diaper-changing table:

-• Concourse A: Near gates A6 and A33
+• Concourse A: Near gates A9 and A34

-• Concourse T: Near gates T2 and T13
+• Concourse T: Near gates T8 and T13

-• The central area of concourses C, D, and E
+• Central area of concourses C, D, and E

 • Concourse T: Near gate T2, T4, T13, T15, and T16